LandonSchropp/caret/README.md

 $("textarea").caret(newPosition);
 ```

-*Caret* also follows the jQuery convention of returning the `this` object for the setter so calls may be chained:
+*Caret* also follows the jQuery convention of returning the `this` object for the setter so calls can be chained:

 ``` javascript
 // move the caret and set the color to blue